 The Paula Deen pumpkin pie is a holiday essential.
-Turkey might be the star of meal, but this pumpkin pie isn’t far behind!

 A smooth and creamy pumpkin filling is nestled in a crisp and flaky crust and kissed with whipped cream, for good measure.
+It doesn’t get any better.

 I love how the filling is flavored with cream cheese, sugar, and spices.